 Sweet Potato Hashbrowns

-This recipe will be featured in the upcoming Nutrition Guide!
+This recipe has been featured in the Real Food, Real Life Nutrition Guide!

 Why sweet potato hashbrowns?
 Because they’re so darn good!

 Don’t get me wrong, I love a good old fashioned potato hashbrown but when I want to kick it up a bit, I like to throw together some onions, peppers, sweet potatoes in a hash and top it off with a fried egg and hot sauce.
 It’s one of the easiest health recipes you can whip up.

 It’s whole food comfort food.

 I cheated a bit with this recipe and instead of cutting it all by hand, I sliced them lengthwise and used my food processor that has a dicing attachment.
 I love this attachment because it saves me so much time.

 So when it’s out, I like to run a few sweet potatoes through it, onions, bell peppers, basically anything where I need an even dice.
 It takes seconds.
 I will then flash freeze them and then toss them in a freezer for a lazy day or have them prepped for the week.

 If you want to cut it with a knife, slice the sweet potato lengthwise (like in the image above).
 You may have to do this another time if you have a thick sweet potato.